thedavidemmanuel/chatbot-with-transformers/README.md

 # Chatbot with Transformers

+# GPT-2 Based Chatbot for Git and GitHub Assistance

 A GPT-2 based chatbot implementation focused on Git and GitHub assistance, built using Hugging Face's Transformers library.

 ## Overview

 This project implements a conversational AI assistant using transformer architecture, specifically fine-tuned on Git/GitHub related queries.
-The model is built using PyTorch and Hugging Face's transformers library.
+The model is built using PyTorch and Hugging Face's Transformers library.

 ## Features

 - Fine-tuned GPT-2 model
 - Memory-optimized training
 - Mixed precision support